quipucords/yupana/README.rst

     make sample-data

-This command will download ``sample.tar.gz`` file from Yupana repository, change UUIDs of the report, and save it as a new ``tar.gz`` file.
+This command will use the ``sample.tar.gz`` file in the Yupana repository, change UUIDs of the report, and save it as a new ``tar.gz`` file.
 Newly generated ``tar.gz`` files are found in ``temp/`` directory.

 Preparing Custom Data for Upload